Launch Party

-"Launch Party" is the fifth and sixth episode of the fourth season of the American comedy television series The Office, and the show's fifty-eighth and fifty-ninth episode overall.
+"Launch Party" is the fifth and sixth episode of the fourth season of the American comedy television series The Office and the show's fifty-eighth and fifty-ninth episode overall.
 The episode was written by Jennifer Celotta and directed by Ken Whittingham.
-It first aired in the United States on October 11, 2007 on NBC.
+It first aired in the United States on October 11, 2007, on NBC.

 In this episode, Dunder Mifflin prepares for the launch of their new website.
 Dwight tries to outsell the website, Andy makes a move for Angela, and Michael kidnaps a pizza delivery boy (Kevin McHale).

 Plot

-Michael has arranged a meeting to discuss making the Quarterly Report more exciting, unaware that the office workers are more interested in the screensaver, and believes their disappointment whenever the bouncing box doesn't make it into a corner are reactions to his statements.
-Eventually, the box makes it into a corner, and the cheering employees leave, to his confusion.

 Dunder Mifflin is preparing a launch party for their new website.
-Jan Levinson doesn't want to go so Michael invites Pam Beesly, who makes Jim Halpert take her place.
+Jan Levinson does not want to go so Michael Scott invites Pam Beesly, who makes Jim Halpert take her place.
 Only after they reach New Jersey does Jim realize that Michael received an invitation to a chat room, not the actual party.
-Jim reveals he turned down the corporate job that Ryan Howard accepted.
-Michael returns to Scranton and attempts to plan a better party, irritating party planner Angela Martin, already irritable due to the death of her cat.
+Michael returns to Scranton and orders a better party, irritating party planner Angela Martin, already irritable due to the death of her cat.
 She takes out her frustrations on fellow Party Planning Committee member Phyllis, who quits the committee.

-Dwight Schrute wants to win back Angela's affection by competing against the website to see who can make more sales.
+After Ryan Howard's prediction that the website will become Dunder Mifflin's top salesperson by the end of the day is announced, Dwight Schrute vies to win back Angela's affection by outselling the website.
 Andy Bernard keeps a tally of reams sold, blowing an airhorn whenever Dwight makes a sale.
-Jim and Pam send Dwight instant messages pretending to be the computer system having achieved self-awareness.
-Dwight wins the challenge, but when he gloats to Angela she makes it clear they are broken up for good.
-She asks Pam to set her up with a friend of hers.
-Pam sends a message as the computer acknowledging Dwight as the superior being.
+Jim and Pam send Dwight instant messages pretending to be the website having achieved self-awareness and become resolved to outsell Dwight.
+Dwight wins the challenge, and he gloats to Angela.
+Frustrated at Dwight's persistent refusal to accept that they are broken up for good, she loudly asks Pam to set her up with a friend of hers.
+Ashamed of having pranked Dwight in the middle of a breakup, Pam sends a message as the website conceding victory to Dwight.
 Andy sets up a conference call with his old Cornell friends to serenade Angela with "Take a Chance on Me".
+She excuses herself without giving Andy a response.

-Michael realizes that Ryan doesn't respect him, and on the chat room he snaps that Dwight outsold DMI and curses at Ryan.
+Put out at not being invited to the party, on the chat room Michael snaps that Dwight outsold the website and curses at Ryan.
 Everyone complains that Michael confused the office's favorite pizza place, Alfredo's Pizza Cafe, with a terrible pizza place, Pizza by Alfredo.
 When his coupon is refused he holds the teenaged delivery driver hostage.
-Eventually realizing he is breaking the law he lets the kid go, then crashes the party in NYC with Dwight.
-Michael is cheered when a young corporate worker says they liked his rant against Ryan.
-When Michael points out that it was Dwight who beat the website in sales, the worker says it was funny to see Ryan embarrassed, and the two head home.
+Eventually realizing he is breaking the law he lets the child go, then crashes the party in New York City with Dwight.
+Michael is cheered when a young corporate worker says he liked his rant against Ryan.
+Michael and Dwight amuse themselves by poking fun at Ryan, but when Michael mentions how "hot" Ryan is it becomes awkward, and the two head home.